 Paradoxically, the fact that batsmen are not obliged to run after hitting the ball results in cricket being a high scoring game (since they run only when it seems reasonably safe to do so) with a single innings by one team often lasting for more than a day and a five day game producing typically 1,500 runs or so.

-A cricket field requires a large amount of land and consists of an elliptical shape about three to four times the size of a baseball field.
+A cricket field requires a large amount of land and consists of an elliptical shape about three to four times the area of a baseball field.
 Unlike in baseball, where the action takes place in one corner of the field where home plate is, cricket action takes place at the center of the field in a strip about 22 yards long, called the ‘pitch.’
 There is no foul territory.
 At each end of the pitch are the ‘wickets’, three vertical sticks about knee high and spanning a width of about 9 inches.
 There are always two batsmen simultaneously on the pitch, with one batsman standing at each end.
 A bowler (pitcher) runs up and delivers the ball (with a straight arm delivery, no throwing allowed) from near the wickets at one end to the batsman guarding the wickets at the other end (the striker).
 If the ball hits the wicket, the batsman is out (said to be ‘bowled’), and replaced by the next one.

 If the batsman hits the ball away from a fielder and decides it is safe to run, he and the batsman at the other end (the non striker) run towards the opposite wickets, crossing paths.
 If the ball is returned to either end, and the wicket there broken before the batsman running towards it reaches it, then that batsman is out (‘run out’).
 If the batsmen run an odd number (1,3,5) of runs safely then the non-striker becomes the striker.
 If an even number (2,4) of runs, then the same batsman retains the strike.
 Four runs are scored if the striker hits the ball so that it crosses the boundary of the field, and six runs are scored if it does so without first touching the ground.
 The boundary is not a high wall (as in baseball) but simply a line marked on the ground, usually by a rope.